-- Optional – current resume or curriculum vita
+- submit a current resume or curriculum vita

-Once the application has been submitted, the applicant meets with the program coordinator to complete the application process, to review the program requirements, and to design a course of study.
+Once the application has been submitted, the applicant will meet with the program coordinator to complete the application process, to review the program requirements, and to design a course of study.

 Criteria for admission to the program include the following: